microsoft/FluidFramework/packages/drivers/fluid-debugger/README.md

 Please note that playback is asynchronous, so even though Debugger UI might have acknowledged that ops where played out (and you can select next batch), application might be still in the process of processing previous batch.

 ## Internals, or useful piece to use in other workflows ##

+Debugger consists of three mostly independent from each other pieces - UI, Controller & Storage layer.
+One can substitute UI and/or controller with alternative representation pretty easily, thus build different tool (like document recovery tool).

 __IDebuggerController__ is an interface that controls replay logic, but not UI.
 An implementation of this interface is provided: __DebugReplayController__